valpackett/gitson/README.md

   createRepo "./content"

-  -- Writing data to a "database" happens in transactions -- A transaction is committed after the block is executed -- Just like in SQL databases transaction "./content" $ do
+  -- Writing data to a "database" happens in transactions -- A transaction is committed (write files & git commit) -- after the block is executed, just like in SQL databases -- Also, transactions are thread-safe transaction "./content" $ do
     -- order: (collection) (key        ) (data)
     saveEntry "content"    "first-thing" Thing {val = 1}